XYZ Car (dot) Club

 Overview

-The Redwood Rally is a 5 day Drag and Drive event taking place Sept 22nd – 27th 2025.
-The event is simple: make a pass down the drag strip, then drive the same car hundreds of miles to the next track and do it all over again.
+The Redwood Rally is a 5‑day Drag & Drive event taking place Sept 22–27, 2025.
+The idea is simple: make a pass down the drag strip, then drive the same car hundreds of miles to the next track and do it again.
 No trailers.
 No shortcuts.
 We spent an afternoon with The Master Mechanic in his garage, talking about his ’72 Camaro “Silver Bullet” and the mindset it takes to survive the week.

 “No compromise.
 You need the thing top‑notch, both the quality of the work and the parts.”